OfficeDev/office-js-docs-pr.ja-jp/docs/outlook/online-meeting.md

         }
     );

     // 2.
-How to define and register a UI-less function named `insertContosoMeeting` (referenced in the manifest)
+How to define and register a function command named `insertContosoMeeting` (referenced in the manifest)
     //    to update the meeting body with the online meeting details. function insertContosoMeeting(event) {
         // Get HTML body from the client.